-For the first call, the actual parameters for point1 are the GPS coordinates for St. Mary's Hospital, while point2 uses the current readings from the LocationSensor.
-The result value is placed in the variable distanceStMarys.
-The second call is similar, but instead uses the data for CPMC Hospital for point1.
+For the first call, the actual parameters for the first point are the the current readings from the LocationSensor, whereas the second point is defined by the GPS coordinates for St. Mary's Hospital.
+The resulting value is placed in the variable distanceStMarys.
+The second call is similar but instead uses the data for CPMC Hospital for the second point.

 The app goes on to compare the two distances returned to determine which hospital is closest.
-But if there were more hospitals involved, you'd really need to compare a list of distances to find the minimum.
+But, if there were more hospitals involved, you'd really need to compare a list of distances to find the shortest.
 From what you've learned, can you create a procedure called findMinimum that accepts a list of numbers as a parameter and returns the index of the minimum?

-Figure 21-19.
+Figure 21-20.
 Two calls to the distanceBetweenPoints procedure